havanagrawal/c2c2017/Session06/README.md

 5. What is an instance method? (behaviour of an instance)
 6. What is a static method? (behaviour of the class)
 7. Overloading is _ polymorphism (compile-time, static)
-8. If I donít define a constructor, I get a _? (default constructor)
+8. If I don‚Äôt define a constructor, I get a _? (default constructor)
 9. If I define any constructor, what happens to the default? (disappears)
 10. What does the final modifier do to variables? (makes them initializable only once)
 11. Where can you assign to a final instance variable? (declaration, all constructors, instance initialization block)
 12. Where can you assign to a final static variable? (declaration, static block)
-13. When I say ìnewî, what happens? (object is created on the heap_
+13. When I say ‚Äúnew‚Äù, what happens? (object is created on the heap_
 14. What is the first method to be pushed onto the call stack? (main)
 15. Where are primitives stored? (call stack)
 16. Where are object references stored? (call stack)